-“It’s hard to describe eloquently—it’s just a feeling,” he says.
-“I don’t think you can go through something like this and not have some sort of PTSD afterward.”
+“It’s hard to describe eloquently, it’s just a feeling,” he says.
+“I don’t think you can go through something like this and not have some sort of PTSD afterwards.”

-Now DSM-V diagnostic criteria aside, shooting or watching horror films shouldn’t be able to do this to folks.
-At most, you’ll get the prickly feeling that hits your spine.
-You’ll maybe remember that wimpy yelp you released after that jump-scare.
+Now DSM-V diagnostic criteria aside, shooting or watching horror film shouldn’t be able to do this to folks.
+At most, you’ll get the prickly feeling that hits the spine.
+You’ll maybe remember that wimpy yelp you released over that umteeth jumpscare.
 But for emotions to ruminate far and away after a viewing?
-That’s a different category of terror—one that hits home in that raw, not so filmic way.
+That’s a different category of terror; one that hits home in that raw, not so filmic way.

-I also got to say, as amazing as Toni Collette was as a mother in her grief, you also sold it, going from a typical teen to a frightened little boy.
+I also gotta say, as amazing as Toni Collette was as a mother in her grief, you also sold it, going from a typical teen to a frightened little boy.
 What did you see in Peter that felt interesting enough to take on?

 I read in an interview about the effect Hereditary had on you after filming.
-Elaborate on that because I think it speaks to the kind of film Hereditary is more than anything.
+Elaborate on that, because I think it speaks to the kind film Hereditary is more than anything.

-You say all that, so I got to wonder if it’s hard to go back and watch Hereditary .
+You say all that, so I gotta wonder if it’s hard to go back and watch Hereditary .

 I want to talk about that classroom scene, one of the more shocking moments from the trailer.
 Tell me about how you managed to mentally do that, from being frozen, slamming your head on a table, and showcasing that absolute terror.

-There’s this line in the film Ordinary People where this character is asking what it feels like.
-Being depressed and having this overwhelming sadness, and this other character is saying that it’s like this black hole.
+There’s this line in the film Ordinary People where this character is asking, what’s it feel like?
+Being depressed and having this overwhelming sadness, and this other character is like, it’s this black hole.
 You start getting sucked into it and you eventually become the black hole.
-I always thought that this was an interesting viewpoint, so I’ve always tried to incorporate that thought of becoming the black hole.
-You become all that stuff, so I wasn’t truly afraid to do that action because I felt all that emotion at that moment.
+I always thought that this was an interesting viewpoint, so I’ve always tried to incorporate that mentality, of becoming the black hole.
+You become all that stuff, so I wasn’t truly afraid to do that action because I felt all that emotion within that moment.
 I was there, I was in control of all that darkness in a strange way.

 This film obviously had some traumatic moments for you.
 Why take on some of these darker roles personally, from Peter to the Boston Marathon Bomber in Patriot’s Day ?

-In the spirit of Hereditary, do you have a favorite horror film that you’d want to share?
+In the spirit of Hereditary, do you have a favourite horror film that you’d wanna share?